Autoharp for Beginners –Where Do I Start as a Beginner?

 What Is The Best Autoharp for Beginners?

 There are many good autoharps on the market, but some are better suited for beginners than others.
-If you are searching for a new autoharp, consider the following brands and models.
+I’ve narrowed it down to two solid picks below — or see my full autoharp buyer’s guide for a wider comparison.

 What Are The Origins of The Autoharp